AIM@Arts – A Programme of Extended Curriculum Opportunities

 - Whole class instrumental tuition

-– The Great Big Dance Off London Regional Winner 2017 and National Finalists 2016
+– The Great Big Dance Off London Regional and National Winners 2017

 – WINNERS – Best Music Department 2015 – Music Teacher Excellence Awards